jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The woodcutter says nothing.

 "Because Rome understood power.
 Julius Caesar built a wooden bridge over the Rhine in ten days.
 He crossed it, showed off his beautiful legions, then left, burning his wonder behind him.
 The bridge was theater.
 A demonstration.
-The Germanic barbarians were dumbfounded by our technology.
+The Germans were dumbfounded by our technology.
 They used log boats to cross!
-So confused they were scared of us and so left Rome alone for centuries; because of a few bridges."
+So confused and scared they left Rome alone for centuries; because of a few bridges!"

 "So we were cruel?"

 "No!
 When they raided us they'd die.
 Instead the traded and we had peace.
 We were *effective*.
-The desert became peace—Roman peace, created and maintained by Roman swords."
+The desert became peace—Roman peace, created and maintained by Roman swords and virtue."

 The woodcutter shifts.
 "Some people say—"

 "We can't live in their words.
 I'm telling you what *is*."
 Niccolo drops the stick.
-"Now we Italians read Aristotle and debate virtue while foreigners occupy our cities.
+"Now we Italians read Aristotle and debate morality while foreigners occupy our cities.
 We have the *words* of the ancients but not their *methods*."

 "So what do we need?"